FlogFr/aRkadeFR.github.io/django_introduction.md

+---
-Title: Handling generic exceptions
+title: Handling generic exceptions
-Date: 2014-10-13
+date: 2014-10-13
-Category: django
+category: django
-Tags: aRkadeFR, django
+tags: aRkadeFR, django
-Slug: package-django-exceptions
+slug: package-django-exceptions
-Author: aRkadeFR
+author: aRkadeFR
-Summary: django-exceptions is a Pip package to use for handling exceptions to not throw a 500 error to the client by redirecting or rendering a template.
+summary: django-exceptions is a Pip package to use for handling exceptions to not throw a 500 error to the client by redirecting or rendering a template.
+---

 # When should I use django-exceptions ?